 3. A statement indicating whether modifications or revision of the outcomes or services are necessary;

-(f) At least one (1) measurable transition outcome that addresses any upcoming changes relevant to the child and family or, if the child is two (2) years or older, addresses transition to preschool or other related services, and includes:
+(f) At least one (1) measurable transition outcome that addresses any upcoming changes relevant to the child and family or, if the child is two (2) years or older, the steps and services to be taken to support a smooth transition of the child to preschool or other appropriate services.
+This shall include:

 2. Activities to be used to help prepare the child for changes in the service delivery;

 3. Specific steps that will help the child adjust to and function in the new setting or activity; and

 4. Identification of transition service and other activities the IFSP team determines are necessary to support the transition of the child;